Blog

 Your nonprofit bylaws are the operating manual your board actually has to follow.
 Here's what they should include — officer roles, meeting requirements, conflict of interest procedures, amendment processes — and the common mistakes that create real problems down the road.

-Section-by-section 990-PF walkthrough for private foundations.
-Deadlines, common mistakes that trigger IRS scrutiny, and filing tips for 2026.
+Section-by-section 990-PF walkthrough for private foundations: the May 15 deadline, 1.39% excise tax, and the common mistakes that trigger IRS scrutiny.

 Every private foundation owes a 1.39% excise tax on investment income under IRC §4940.
 How the calculation works, what's deductible, and how to reduce it.